 Olie Jolstad is a native Oregonian, and resident of West Linn for over three years.
 A graduate of Portland State University, and business owner providing commercial insurance consulting, and expert witness litigation support services throughout the United States, and international locations.
 He has over 34 consecutive years of long-term recovery and working with others in their respective journey in recovery.
 Olie has served in various volunteer positions with Habitat for Humanity, Boys & Girls Club, church, education, outdoor, and industry professional organizations.

 Steve and Stacey are native Texans who moved to Oregon several years ago to begin a new chapter in their lives.
-Their three children, Dylan (15), Cameron (11), and Sydney (8), are all students in West Linn.
+Their three children have all been students in West Linn School District.
 Steve is a Certified Financial Planner with UBS and Stacey is thankful to be in a position to stay at home to wrangle the children and their crazy schedules.
 They are active in the community, having served on PTO boards, as facilitators for Financial Peace classes, volunteer regularly in various positions, and have been known to show up at a city council meeting or two.
-They are honored to be a part of the West Linn Community Task Force.
-Like so many others, their lives have been touched by addiction and they look forward to working with other members of the community to bring about awareness and positive change in this arena.
+They are honored to be a part of the work being done with Community Living Above.
+Like so many others, their lives have been touched by substance use disorders and they look forward to working with other members of the community to bring about awareness and positive change in this arena.

 David grew up in Lake Oswego and graduated from Lakeridge High School.
 He went on to receive a Bachelor of Science in Business & Leadership from Marylhurst University and a Master of Science in Economic Competitiveness and International Business from the University of Birmingham (U.K.).